Calixte

 Show summary Hide summary

 So, Calixte comes from ancient Greek, from « κάλλιστος » which means the most beautiful or the best.
-The root « καλός » indicates beauty, not only external but also moral.
+The root « καλός » indicates beauty, not only exterior but also moral.
 It’s a superlative, a bit like a wink to excellence, which is quite flattering as an origin.
-In history, this first name is mainly known thanks to several popes, including Calixte I, a figure who marked the beginning of the Catholic Church in Rome.
+In history, this first name is especially known thanks to several popes, including Calixte I, a figure who marked the beginning of the Catholic Church in Rome.

 What gives Calixte a deep and inspiring meaning